tiagomachado/uniplaces.github.com/careers.md

 ---
 layout: page
-title: Jobs @ UniPlaces geek team
+title: Jobs @ UniPlaces Hacker team
-tagline: We are looking for geeks!!
+tagline: We are looking for coders!!
 group: navigation
 ---